apjanke/octfiles-101/doc-project/Developer-Notes.md

   * But parallelism takes precedence over the above.
 (Like in this item.)

 * Hyperlinks should have descriptive text, not just something like “here”.

+### Authorial Voice

+The “I” in this guide is Andrew.
+If additional contributors join in, maybe we’ll need to change that to “we”, or get rid of it entirely.

 ## Code Style Guide